“The provided meals were wonderful and really helped take some of the stress off of us while our son was in the hospital.” – Catherine

 How Meals that Mend works:

-- All food must be prepared in the RMH kitchen or in a commercial kitchen
+- All food must be prepared onsite or in a commercial kitchen.

-- Due to space, groups should be no larger than eight people (ages 8 and up)
+- Groups should be no larger than 8 people, ages 10 and up.

-- Youth volunteers (younger than 18) must be supervised by an adult
+- Volunteers under 18 must be supervised by an adult.

 Things you should know: